ABOUT EDUCATION POLICY 2020

 At this stage, there is a provision of mother tongue/regional language as a medium of course.
 There is no provision of English.
 After class-5, English may be one subject or medium of education.

 Middle Course: It will be class-6, 7 & 8.
-The child will enter at the age of 12 & exit on 14.
+The child will enter at the age of 12 & exit at 14.
 At this Vocation & extra Curricular activities (Arts, music, coding, etc) will be added with academics.

 During 3-year education child have to do internships with local craftsmen & also get practical experience of various professional works such as welding, electrician work, Laundry work, etc.

-The purpose of such an initiative is to give exposure to them about such common work needed to society.
+The purpose of such an initiative is to give exposure to them about such common work needed for society.
 After visiting, they will get a real knowledge of work.
 It will help them to choose optional skills during class 9 to Class 12.

 Higher/Secondary Course: This part is the most important.
 The 10th Board examination system has been dropped.
 Now for Class 9-12, the semester pattern has been adopted.
 Exams will be held on every six months.